manigandancodes/100-days-of-code/log.md

 ### Day 38: December 11, 2019
 **Today's Progress**: Resumed Learning React

 **What did I do?😃:**
 I resumed learning Andrei's great complete react developer in the 2020 course I'm starting to see how powerful react is, I'm going to keep practicing it for a few days, before going back to javascript algorithms & data structures.
 Happy Coding!🥳

+### Day 39: December 12, 2019
+**Today's Progress**: I learned react router.

+**What did I do?😃:**
+I learned to use react-router and continued working on my portfolio design.
+Happy Coding!